-In paragraph 8 above, there is the need to carefully consider whether a) or b) need to be included.

-The CCWG should discuss this.
+QUESTION: Do you agree that the incorporation into ICANN’s Bylaws of the AoC principles would enhance ICANN's accountability ?
+Do you agree with the list of requirements for this recommendation ?
+If not, please detail how you would recommend to amend these requirements.

 6.7.2 AoC Reviews

 Suggestions gathered during 2014 comment periods on ICANN accountability and the IANA stewardship transition suggested several ways the AoC Reviews should be adjusted as part of incorporating them into ICANN’s bylaws: